web2py/py4web/py4web/gunicorn.rst

  ::

-  put gunicorn settings in the gunicorn.conf.py
+  write gunicorn settings to the gunicorn.conf.py

-  (if gunicorn.conf.py exists, the GUNICORN_ vars and file gunicorn.saenv will be ignored)
+  (if gunicorn.conf.py exists, the GUNICORN_ vars and the file gunicorn.saenv will be ignored)

  .. code:: bash

   $ echo "print_config = True"  > gunicorn.conf.py
+  $ # or
+  $ cp myguni.con.py gunicorn.conf.py

  ::